TOGoS/Scratch38-S0015/DEVLOG.md

 This may be the same issue as the inappropriately two-line-tall border shown in the previous screenshot.

+### Gap explained

+Bill's status box originally packed to 4 lines tall.
+When `fillSize`d to three lines, the "Hi there"/"I'm Bill" got moved to a separate column, leaving the whole thing only two lines high.
+The cyuan background showed through because it was asked to fill a 3-line-tall space with only 2 lines of content.

+'Fixed' this by taking whichever is shorter--the original 'to be filled' length, or the 'actually filled length of the child component.
+To prevent overflowing the parent, too-long children are not given extra space.

+Figuring out how rigid-ish things will lay out is complicated by wrapping.
+There should probably be an option to disable it.

 ### To-do

 #### Demo improvements